Monsky's Theorem

 Proof: Let \(P_r\), \(P_g\), and \(P_b\) be three points, colored red, green, and blue, respectively.
 We must show they can’t be collinear; equivalently, the vectors \(P_g - P_r\) and \(P_b - P_r\) are not parallel.
 This is a question about linear independence, so we’d better take a determinant.
 Let \(P_g - P_r = (x_g, y_g)\), and \(P_b - P_r = (x_b, y_b)\).

-To show that \(\det M\) is non-zero, we can show that its \(2\)-adic valuation is nonzero.
+To show that \(\det M\) is non-zero, we can show that its \(2\)-adic valuation is finite.
 This might seem harder, but since the only thing we know about these points is their valuations, it’s the only shot we have!

 Putting it Together